BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

     - Law of particular Nations
     - Law of communications of Nations (including laws of war)
 - Law of Nations are not part of Natural Law, hence Law of Nations are not prescribe what is good in itself
+- To do what Law of Nations prescribes is intrinsically right in that sense that it is intrinsically right to drive on one side of a road.
+Thought it is non-intrinsically right to drive on the left or the right side of the road, you must create a law about on which side to drive